drduh/YubiKey-Guide/README.md

 WM2J-XF7L-QV6D-AWLY-Y2D8-4TQQ
 ```

-**Tip** On Linux or OpenBSD, select the password using the mouse or by double-clicking on it to copy to clipboard.
+**Tip** On Linux or OpenBSD, select the passphrase using the mouse or by double-clicking on it to copy to clipboard.
 Paste using the middle mouse button or `Shift`-`Insert`

 Generate a new key with GnuPG, selecting `(8) RSA (set your own capabilities)`, `Certify` capability only and `4096` bit key size.